DodoGames7/Dodo-Bot/README.md

 ### Note
 You can use node.js v16 on the Bot but it will not work properly for Packages, And so, It can result in errors that comes from node.js versions being lower.

+# config.json
+It is now possible to configure some stuff in Dodo-Bot before turning it on!
+You can go into the file by going into the `handler` folder of the bot and then open the file `config.json` and modify it to your liking based on current options in the file content.

 # Credits
 Most of code belongs to me.
 You can also credit me using my discord username: "dodogames", in case using my code for development purposes.
 You really agree to not to claim that you made it otherwise i may ask you to credit.
 Anything involves in violating credits (including making any bot public using this code) is not allowed.